cournape/Bento/README.rst

     * No dependency on distutils or setuptools code, with a focus on using standard python idioms

-Toydist discussion happen on NumPy Mailing list, and development is on `github`_.
+Bento discussion happen on NumPy Mailing list, and development is on `github`_.
 Bugs should be reported on bento `issue-tracker`_.
 Online `documentation`_ is available on github as well.

-TOYDIST IS IN (VERY) EARLY STAGES: ANY PRODUCTION USAGE IS STRONGLY DISCOURAGED AT THIS POINT.
+BENTO IS IN (VERY) EARLY STAGES: ANY PRODUCTION USAGE IS STRONGLY DISCOURAGED AT THIS POINT.

 .. _github: http://github.com/cournape/bento.git